UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-plan/overview.md

-# IBM DevOps Plan - Overview
+# DevOps Plan - Overview

 ## Overview

-The plug-in imports work items as issues from IBM DevOps Plan server into IBM DevOps Velocity.
-The data between IBM DevOps Velocity and IBM DevOps Plan synchronizes for every 5 minutes by default.
+The plug-in imports work items as issues from DevOps Plan server into IBM DevOps Velocity.
+The data between IBM DevOps Velocity and DevOps Plan synchronizes for every 5 minutes by default.
 For quick sync up of data, you must disable and enable the integration in Integration page.

 ## Compatibility

-Must be running IBM DevOps Velocity version 2.5.0 and later and IBM DevOps plan server 1.0.14 or later.
+Must be running IBM DevOps Velocity version 2.5.0 and later and DevOps plan server 1.0.14 or later.

 ## Prerequisites

-You must have completed the following tasks before you integrate the IBM DevOps Plan plug-in in:
+You must have completed the following tasks before you integrate the DevOps Plan plug-in in:
 1. Created an application in a teamspace.
-2. Created a project in IBM DevOps Plan with the following work statuses:
+2. Created a project in DevOps Plan with the following work statuses:
 * Submitted
 * Backlog
 * Active
 * Resolved
 * Closed
-3. Generated a personal access token in your IBM DevOps Plan account.
+3. Generated a personal access token in your DevOps Plan account.

 ## Versions